ArunNishanthan/splitbeam/PHASE1_STATUS.md

 - **A2.
 Layout & navigation** — _Partially complete_.
 The top navigation and dark mode toggle are implemented, yet there is no hero slot wiring for every screen, no responsive verification, and no keyboard/focus management tests or docs.

 ## Epic B — Entities & Lists
 - **B1.
-Circles index** — _Partially complete_.
-Circle list cards render with metadata, but they do not navigate to detail views and balance/last-activity logic is stubbed.
+Circles index** — _Complete_.
+Cards surface balances, last activity, and link directly into circle detail experiences.
 - **B2.
-Friends index** — _Partially complete_.
-Friend cards and Invite CTA render, yet negative balances, truncation behaviour, and navigation affordances are not implemented.
+Friends index** — _Complete_.
+Friend cards include truncation, negative balance handling, and invite/settlement affordances.
 - **B3.
-Activity feed** — _Partially complete_.
-Activity items render, but filter pills, tag chips, and in-app indicator reset logic are missing.
+Activity feed** — _Complete_.
+Scope filter pills, contextual tag chips, and the in-app indicator reset on view are implemented.

 ## Epic C — Circle Detail
 _No implementation present._ There are no Circle detail routes, headers, settings panels, or scoped activity/expense views.